maryzieba/AngularAir/README.md

 This project was customized with Bootsrap and Fontawsome liblary.

 ## Development server
-Run 'json-server --watch users.json'.
-Nawigate to 'http://localhost:3000/' Run `ng serve` for a dev server.
+Run `json-server --watch users.json`.
+Nawigate to `http://localhost:3000/` Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding